Unearthing: Audiobook with Crook&Flail

-In September 2008, work began on an spoken word version of Unearthing narrated by Alan Moore.
+In September 2008, work began on a spoken word version of Unearthing narrated by Alan Moore.

-Mitch Jenkins was central in the development of Unearthing as an spoken word piece, first recording Alan Moore's narration and then working with Lex Records to develop the score for the project.
+Mitch Jenkins was central in the development of Unearthing as a spoken word piece, first recording Alan Moore's narration and then working with Lex Records to develop the score for the project.

-Crook&Flail, a production duo consisting of Andrew Broder of Fog and Adam Drucker aka Doseone, wrote the score.
+The score was written by Crook&Flail, a production duo consisting of Andrew Broder of Fog and Adam Drucker aka Doseone.
 They worked with several other musicians on the score, including Mike Patton, Stuart Braithwaite, Zach Hill, Justin Broadrick, George Cartwright, Matt Darling and Paul Metzger.
 In an interview with Pitchfork Media in August 2009, Adam Drucker described the process of collaborating with Alan Moore, Mitch Jenkins and Andrew Broder:We get to score Unearthing, so it's now become this big, organic sort of collaboration between the four of us.
 We basically did two hours of reading when we first got it, and it's extremely dense.
 I remember the first time I read it...
 I didn't know what to do with myself.
 But as we listened to it, it's full of recurring themes, and all this recurring writing breaks and reconstructs its phrasings over and over again throughout.
 So we kinda found those motifs, brought them all in and out, and then made holes in it, where we made things recur and then patched the holes...

 In April 2010, it was announced that Unearthing would be available as a box set release from Lex Records.